openbigdatagroup/plda/README.md

 # Introduction #

+Welcome to PLDA.

+PLDA is free software.
+Please see the file COPYING for details.
-Plda is a parallel C++ implementation of Latent Dirichlet Allocation (LDA) [1,2].
+PLDA is a parallel C++ implementation of Latent Dirichlet Allocation (LDA) [1,2].
 We are expecting to present a highly optimized parallel implemention of the Gibbs sampling algorithm for the training/inference of LDA [3].
 The carefully designed architecture is expected to support extensions of this algorithm.

 We will release an enhanced parallel implementation of LDA, named as PLDA+ [2], which can improve scalability of LDA by signiﬁcantly reducing the unparallelizable communication bottleneck and achieve good load balancing.